Hats-Protocol/hats-api/README.md

   }
 ```

-The resolvers will automatically work for the new network due to the factory pattern in `src/resolvers.ts`.
+The resolvers will automatically work for the new network due to the pattern used in `src/resolvers.ts`.